reichherzerp/PropPy/joss/paper.md

 ![Comparison between different propagation approaches for the computation of running diffusion coefficients. $10^3$ protons with $E=10^{15}$ eV simulated in magnetic field configurations described in the text.
 Configuration 1 without the ordered background magnetic field is used for the left panel and configuration 2 for the right panel.
 Detailed explanations and the code, respectively, the data for the reproducibility are available in tutorial 4 of the public repository. \label{fig:comparison}](comparison_compact_source.pdf)

 The comparisons yield the following conclusions:
-- Both EOM-based propagation approaches BP and CK and the correlated random walk from PropPy can correctly model the initial ballistic propagation phase.
-The Diffusive approach (SDE) cannot by construction, since it assumes diffusive particle transport.
+- Both EOM-based propagation approaches BP and CK as well as the correlated random walk method from PropPy can correctly model the initial ballistic transport phase.
+The diffusive approach (SDE) cannoct describe this initial phase by construction, since it always assumes diffusive particle transport.
 - The diffusive approach and the correlated random walk approach can use relatively large step sizes to model the correct statistical behavior.
-The latter only needs to resolve the mean-free paths sufficiently well, which is given by choosing the step size approximately 10 times smaller than the mean-free path.
+The latter only needs to resolve the mean-free paths sufficiently well, which is guaranteed by choosing the step size at least 10 times smaller than the mean-free path.
 The EOM-based methods must choose step sizes small enough to resolve both the gyration motion and the scales of tubulence sufficiently well.
-This can be seen as the diffusion coefficients in the middle panel in the right figure converge to a constant value only when the step size is smaller than the gyration radii and smaller than the correlation lengths.
+This can be seen as the diffusion coefficients in the middle panel in the right figure converge to a constant value only when the step size is smaller than the gyration radii and smaller than the correlation length of the turbulence.
-- The combination of smaller simulation times at the same step sizes with the lower step size requirements, by which larger step sizes lead to comparable results, translates into huge speedups for the diffusive method and the correlated random walk method implemented here in PropPy compared to the EOM-based methods.
+- Smaller simulation times for given step sizes in combination with the lower step size requirements, by which larger step sizes lead to comparable results, translates into huge speedups for the diffusive method and the correlated random walk method compared to the EOM-based methods.

+Due to the high performance and the good statistical description of the correlated random walk method, even at early times, PropPy is excellently suited for calculating escape times of charged particles from certain zones (blob in the example), which in turn are required in (semi)analytical calculations.
+Also, particle distributions and arrival times can be simulated efficiently.

 # Acknowledgements